 “If someone wants to help local horses and equestrian culture in Vietnam, you just need to have experience with horse care.
 We also offer our help and we will be happy to unite.
 Here horses really need help and protection.
 Even though Fortuna is just one horse of many, she is a happy horse and will live a wonderful life which she might not have had otherwise.”

-Fortuna’s and Ksenia’s adventures are documented on their Instagram.
+Find out more about Fortuna’s and Ksenia’s horse riding adventures in Vietnam on their Instagram.
 Feel free to connect with Ksenia and support her in improving the life of horses in Vietnam.

-If you’re interested in more stories about the different horse cultures in Asia, browse through all our articles with the tag Asia.
+If you want more stories about the different horse cultures in Asia, browse through all our articles with the tag “Asia”.